 - Downer Ending: The original play's ending.
 Alice dies.

-- Empathetic Environment: Dreary, gray London seems to coincide with most of the character's situations.
+- Empathic Environment: Dreary, gray London seems to coincide with most of the character's situations.
 In particular, the pouring rain when Dan shows up at Larry's office to tearfully beg him to let Anna come back to him.
 And bright, sunny New York mirroring Alice's fresh start.

 - Fanservice: The strip club scene.

 - G.I.R.L.: The spark that sets Larry and Anna's relationship is Dan masquerading as Anna in a cybersex chat room.